Jen Golbeck

-Jennifer Golbeck is an American computer scientist.
+Jennifer Golbeck is an American computer scientist and journalist.
 She is a professor at the College of Information, an affiliate professor in the Computer Science Department, and an affiliate professor in the Journalism Department, all at the University of Maryland, College Park.
 Golbeck was director of the University of Maryland Human–Computer Interaction Lab from 2011 to 2014.

 Education

-Jennifer Golbeck completed her Doctor of Philosophy in computer science from the University of Maryland, College Park.
+Golbeck completed her Doctor of Philosophy in computer science from the University of Maryland, College Park.
 She also earned an SM and SB in Computer Science and an AB in Economics from the University of Chicago, and an MLA in Psychology from Harvard University.